We're pleased to continue to support your library needs to the very best of our ability during this time!

 Course Reserves for Faculty

-We encourage you to select electronic versions of titles whenever possible for your course reserves this fall.
-Please feel free to work with Sarah Penniman, Director, and Tom Zaharevich, Collection Development Librarian, as you start to identify your necessary resources.
+We encourage you to select electronic/streaming versions of titles whenever possible for your course reserves.
+Feel free to work with Sarah Penniman and Tom Zaharevich, Collection Development Librarian, as you identify your necessary resources.

 Friends of High Library